Top UN court orders Israel to halt military offensive in Rafah, though Israel is unlikely to comply

 Fears the court expressed earlier this year about an operation in Rafah have “materialized,” the ruling said, and Israel must “immediately halt its military offensive” in the city and anything else that might result in conditions that could cause the “physical destruction in whole or in part” of Palestinians there.

-But it did not call for a full cease-fire throughout Gaza, as South Africa, which has historic ties to the Palestinian people and brought the case, requested last week.
+But the ruling didn't call for a full cease-fire throughout Gaza, as South Africa, which has historic ties to the Palestinian people and brought the case, requested last week.

 South Africa's foreign minister, Naledi Pandor, said the country's allegation that a genocide is underway is getting “stronger and stronger by the day.”